Conveniently located to serve St. Louis, Missouri

 Before & After Gallery

 View before-and-after pictures of real patients of Cabbabe Plastic Surgery

 Scars will vary depending on size and shape of breast and previous incisions from biopsies.
 After you have been marked by Dr. Cabbabe and the breast surgeon, the breast surgeon removes the mass from the breast.
 Following this, Dr. Cabbabe reconstructs the breast to provide the best shape and result possible.
 A breast lift or breast reduction may be needed on the other breast in order to improve symmetry.

-Your Oncoplastic will be performed by Dr. Cabbabe's surgery center located in St. Louis, MO.
+Your Oncoplastic will be performed in a hospital or surgery center in St. Louis, MO.

 Antibiotics are given before the procedure and drains are sometimes used if lymph nodes are removed.
 If this procedure is done by itself, most patients are able to go home the same day.
 If you are having an axillary dissection, you may stay overnight.
 Patients are able to shower the next day and go home in a bra.
 Early range of motion is done with the arms.
 Patients will generally follow-up within 1 week and then approximately 3-4 weeks later and then in several months.
 There may be some numbness on the breast which improves with time.

 Recovery is approximately 1-2 weeks depending on the procedure performed on the breast (reduction versus lift) and the amount of fat removed.
 Most women who have this procedure done will be up and about the next day, moving around although they may need pain medication occasionally.

 Dr. Cabbabe strives to make the procedure as easy and comfortable as possible for his patients.
 Before surgery, patients may receive anti-inflammatory pain medications that do not cause bleeding.
 At the time of surgery, local anesthesia numbing medicine is used that is long – lasting into the breast.
 After surgery, early range of motion is begun and pain medications are given.